Pigpog/discord-rich-presence-cli/README.md

 # Discord Rich Presence CLI
-Set your Discord Rich Presence from the command line!
+Set your Discord Rich Presence from the command line or script!

 _Adapted from the send-presence program found in https://github.com/discordapp/discord-rpc/_